-Parents/guardians shall be discreetly notified of student account balances regularly.
-When a student's account balance falls to \$ and whenever a meal is charged, the district will discreetly notify the parent/guardian of the balance, and the process to refill the account.
+Parents/guardians shall be discretely notified of student account balances regularly.
+When a student's account balance falls to \$20 and whenever a meal is charged, the district will discretely notify the parent/guardian of the balance, and the process to refill the account.
 This notification will continue regularly until the account is replenished.
 Parents/guardians must repay all unpaid charges remaining at the end of the year or before their child leaves the district, whichever occurs first.

-The district shall discreetly notify parents/guardians of students with negative balances of at least five meals, determine if the student is directly certified to be eligible for free meals, and attempt to reach the parent/guardian to assist them in the application process for free and/or reduced price meals, and determine if there are other issues within the household causing the insufficient funds and offer appropriate assistance.
-If a parent/guardian regularly fails to provide meal money and does not qualify for free or reduced price meals, the district may take other actions as appropriate, including notifying the local department of social services if neglect is suspected.
+The district shall discretely notify parents/guardians of students regularly with negative balances of at least five meals, determine if the student is directly certified to be eligible for free meals, and attempt to reach the parent/guardian to assist them in the application process for free and/or reduced price meals, and determine if there are other issues within the household causing the insufficient funds and offer appropriate assistance.